mikejquinn/box-namer/README.md

 All API routes currently expect JSON bodies with a content-type header of "application/json".

-Errors should be returned as a JSON object:
+Errors will be returned as a JSON object:

     400 BAD REQUEST

     { "message": "Missing field 'basename'" }

-### Registering a new name
+#### Registering a New Name

     GET /api/v1/hostnames

 Params: `basename`:  Required.
 An integer will be concatenated onto the basename to form the hostname.

 Example response:

     {
       "name": "api34"
       "basename": "api"
       "index": 34
     }

-### Deregistering a name
+#### Deregistering a Name

     DELETE /api/v1/hostnames/api34